-Let’s say you want to increase revenue through the introduction of a new service or product.
+Let’s say you want to increase revenue by introducing a new service or product.
 Moulder said this goal is purposeful and beneficial to your company because it would help you better serve your clients and improve customer satisfaction.
-It would also mean taking on more responsibility for the launch of your new product or service, so you would need to prepare for the time and resources that entails.
+It would also mean taking on more responsibility for creating your new product or service, so you would need to prepare for the time and resources that entails.

-"The physical act of writing down a goal makes it real and tangible," Civitella said.
-"You have no excuse for forgetting about it.”
+It’s one thing to have general goals in mind, but you need to put pen to paper.
+Writing your goals down is very effective.
+“The physical act of writing down a goal makes it real and tangible,” said Angela Civitella, a certified business coach and founder of Intinde.
+“You have no excuse for forgetting about it.”

 Here are two tips to help you write effective business goals.

 The language you use when writing your goals impacts how you perceive them and whether you get them done.